 9. Throttle Position Sensor

-Nowadays, the connection between the accelerator pedal and the throttle body is fully connected by electronics instead of a cable.
+Nowadays, the connection between the accelerator pedal and the throttle body is achieved via electronics instead of with a cable.
 Therefore, on the throttle body, there is a throttle position sensor to measure the throttle flap’s angle.

 The throttle position sensor tells the ECM exactly how open the throttle is.
 That way, if there’s a problem between the pedal and the throttle, it won’t dump a ton of fuel in and damage the engine because of a sticky throttle.